-This document supersedes the January 2016 version of this document, which is now withdrawn.
+This document supersedes the January 2016 version, which is now withdrawn.

 This guidance note is intended as an aid to classifying and reusing arisings from bituminous bound road materials.
-The main aim is to reduce the amount of hazardous, or non-hazardous, waste being sent to landfill, or even for incineration, and allow industry to reuse as much of this valuable material as possible.
+The main aim is to reduce the amount of hazardous, or nonhazardous, waste being sent to landfill, or even for incineration, and allow industry to reuse as much of this valuable material as possible.